SINGROUP/pycp2k/README.md

 Important notes:

+1. All section names and keywords are in uppercase to prevent clashes with python keywords (global, print, etc.)
-1. Section names 'X' that start with a numeric value have been renamed to 'NUMX'.
+2. Section names 'X' that start with a numeric value have been renamed to 'NUMX'.
 This is because python doesn't support variable names which start with numbers
-2. Sections and keywords which include the plus sign '+' have been renamed so that it is replaced by 'PLUS'.
+3. Sections and keywords which include the plus sign '+' have been renamed so that it is replaced by 'PLUS'.
 This is because python doesn't allow the plus sign within variable names.
-3. Sections and keywords which include the minus/hyphen sign '-' have been renamed so that it is replaced by 'HYPMIN'.
+4. Sections and keywords which include the minus/hyphen sign '-' have been renamed so that it is replaced by 'HYPMIN'.
 This is because python doesn't allow the minus/hyphen sign within variable names.
+5. By default there is one accessable object for each section, repeatable or not.
+If you want to add more than one repeatable sections, you must use the 'add[SECTION NAME]' function.
+This function returns a reference to the newly created section object which you should store into a new variable for later access.